conan-io/conan-io.github.io/_posts/2023-04-24-tensorflow-lite-conan-cpp-mobile-ml-guide.markdown

 ### Conclusions

 Now that you're familiar with the basics of using TensorFlow Lite in your applications, you can explore other models.
-Also, having experienced the ease of installing and using libraries like TensorFlow Lite and OpenCV, you're now well-equipped to create more complex applications incorporating additional libraries.
-To search for libraries available in the Conan Center Index, you can use the conan search command.
+Additionally, having experienced the ease of installing and using libraries like TensorFlow Lite and OpenCV, you're now well-equipped to create more complex applications incorporating additional libraries.
+To search for all libraries available in ConanCenter, you can use the `conan search '*' -r=conancenter` command.

 ---